cesarvr/blog/content/post/istio-2.md

 # Container Oriented Programming

+## Before We Start

+Here we are going to do some Kubernetes/OpenShift heavy stuff, if you get lost with some buzz word you can take a look at this [getting started guide](https://github.com/cesarvr/Openshift).

+## Pod

 We finished with the development for now, let's test deploy our creation in Kubernetes/OpenShift.
 If you remember the [first article](https://cesarvr.io/post/istio/) we build our *pod* using a template that looks similar to this:

 ```xml